vjoel/my-rinda/README.md

 [2] https://www.tibcommunity.com/blogs/activespaces
 [3] http://en.wikipedia.org/wiki/Amazon_SimpleDB#Conditional_Put_and_Delete

+In addition, combining operations in this way has some advantages:

+1. it reduces network traffic

+2. it eliminates risk of client failure between operations

 **Modularity**

 The new code is entirely contained in two modules in a single separate file.
 These modules are included/extended to TupleSpace and TupleSpaceProxy as desired to add the replace functionality.